Festivals-App/festivals-documentation/README.md

 </p>
 <hr />

-The FestivalsApp is a digital and mobile replacement or companion for a festival booklet.
+The FestivalsApp is a digital and mobile version of a festival booklet.
 The app accompanies the visitors during the festival and lets them plan their activities beforehand.
-For festival organizers it gives them the opportunity to complete their offerings to their visitors with a digital app.

 The app is also an experiment as it is financed only by donations and trys to avoid some behaviors and practices of other apps: the app does not collect any user data or display advertising.
 Not only does the app reject some common practices it also trys to do things better, for example bettter transparency, from an radical open source approach down to the operating costs and donation revenues.

 I want to expand the idea and practice of who is a stakholder in this project.
 For me everyone who uses the app or is impacted by it should have as much saying in the future development of the app as i have as the developer.
 I deeply believe that the best app is an app that everyone agreed upon, and i am eager to hear about your visions for the FestivalsApp.

 ### Me

-I'm a berlin based developer, work at an university as IT-support, and study area studies asia/africa.
-At the moment i am the sole developer of this project but i am excited for people to join.
+My name is Simon and i'm a berlin based developer, work at the Humboldt-Universität as IT-support, and study area studies asia/africa.
+At the moment i am the sole developer of this project but i am excited for people to join me :)

+## Starting point

+I welcome you to browse the repositories and dig your way through all the parts and pieces but as this project consists of so many components i would recommend you to first read the [ARCHITECTURE](./ARCHITECTURE.md) document to get a better understanding of how this project works.
+Every project has a development and a deployment section in the project README file, explaining more detailed on how to develop and how to deploy the given project.

 ## Engage